0

 Ref.
 6853.2 appears to be a variation of 6853.1 (Thin-Thin “A”) but with larger, easier to read hands and lume dots around the dial.
 It was advertised as the “American A Self Wind” and appears to be the same watch Elgin calls the “Thin-Thin M” (ref.
 4449.2).
 After the 27 jewel watches had been production for a while, it appears Elgin chose a couple of strong sellers and gave them unique new model names.
 That may be how Thin-Thin “A” became Thin-Thin “M” and “American A Self-Wind”; and how Thin-Thin model “B” (ref.
 6852.1 / 4442.1) became Thin-Thin “P” and “American Made C”.

 Ref.
 6853.3 has a dial very similar to Lord Elgin 30 jewel “A” ref.
 9815.3.
 Ref.
-6853.4 and 6853.5 have characteristic radium toning on the dial from the luminous paint used on the hands.
+6853.4 and 6853.5 have characteristic radium toning on the dial from the luminous paint used on the hands (the example of 6853.5 in the photo has a repaired dial).
 Elgin advertising also mentions stainless steel case ref.
 4443 with a dial like that of 6853.4 (ref.
 4443.4), but the 6853 cases predominate.
 Watches with case refs.
 4443, 4449, and 6853 follow the same numbering system (4443.1, 4449.1, 6853.1, etc.), with the 4 digit case number first, followed by a period, and the last number identifying the dial.
+See our YouTube video discussing these watches.

 ✧⋄⋆⋅⋆⋄✧